home-assistant/addons/rpc_shutdown/README.md

 ### Option: `computers.alias` (required)

-Set an alias for this record which becomes the name for the input.
+Set an alias for this record, which becomes the name for the input.

 ### Option: `computers.address` (required)